openmrs-archive/openmrs-contrib-atlas-docker/README.md

 ```
 Usage: launcher COMMAND CONFIG

-Commands:
+  start:      Start/initialize an atlas container
-    start:      Start/initialize a container
+  start-db:   Start/initialize a mysql container
+  storage:    Start/initialize an empty storage container
+  restore:    Restore data from ./backup.tar to storage container
+  backup:     Create a backup of storage container to ./backup.tar
-    stop:       Stop a running container
+  stop:       Stop an atlas and mysql running container
   restart:    Restart a container
   destroy:    Stop and remove a container
   ssh:        Start a bash shell in a running container
   logs:       Docker logs for container
-    build:      Build a container for the config based on a template
+  build:      Destroy and build an Atlas App container based on atlas_base (doesn't affects base image)
-    update:     Destroy and build an Atlas App container based on atlas_base (doesn't affects base image)
+  update:     Destroy and build an Atlas App container based on atlas_base
+  rebuild:    Rebuild a container (destroy old, bootstrap, start new)
+  clean:      Stop all containers and  remove all images from your local history !DANGER!
 ```

 ### Upgrading Atlas